dimmm931/Sms_Textbelt_Api_React_JS/README_MY.txt

 17. Cors in Ajax (Cross-origin resource sharing)(Same-Origin-Policy)
 18. How to toggle boolean state of react component?
 19. How to change button text (any text) based on boolean state of react component
+20. Error when using setState in ajax success section
+21. Multiple classes

 99. Troubleshoots